Jordonbc/HarmonyLink/README.md

 Please note that while the DLL is currently closed-source, we're open to making it open-source if it gains popularity.
 We're excited to see how the project evolves with community engagement.

+## HarmonyLink: View

+To view the API in action, check out [HarmonyLink: View](https://github.com/Jordonbc/HarmonyLinkView).
+This sister project provides a comprehensive interface to see what the API is doing in real-time.

 ## Showcasing HarmonyLink

 To help visualize its functionality, we've included a demonstration video that showcases HarmonyLink in action on a Steam Deck in desktop mode.
 (Insert link to video here)